-A missing SVR value was imputed as a success if it was bracketed by values that were termed successes (ie, '< LLOQ TND' or '< LLOQ detected');

-A missing SVR24 was imputed as a success if SVR12 was a success; otherwise, the missing SVR value was imputed as a failure.
+A missing SVR value was imputed as a success if it was bracketed by values that were termed successes (ie, '< LLOQ TND' or '< LLOQ detected'); otherwise, the missing SVR value is imputed as a failure.
+TND = target not detected.

 The exact 95% CI for the proportion within treatment group was based on the Clopper-Pearson method.

 Source: Table 15.9.2.2